Skip to main content

 Overview

-At the top you'll see four stat cards: Entries, Judges, Judges Complete, and Overall Progress (a percentage that turns green as scoring finishes).
-Below that are three main sections: Judge Management, Scoring Results, and Public View.
+Panel mode shows four stat cards at the top — Entries, Judges, Judges Complete, and Overall Progress (a percentage that turns green as scoring finishes) — followed by Judge Management, Scoring Results, and Public View sections.

 Watching Your Judges